 The main producers of forestry output in Austria are Lower Austria, Styria, Upper Austria and Carinthia.
 In 2019, 26.1% of the total output value of the forestry industry of about €2.2 bn was generated in Lower Austria and 23.0% in Styria.
 Upper Austria contributed 17.1% and Carinthia 15.1%.
 Tyrol accounted for 7.3%, Salzburg for 5.7%, Burgenland for 3.5%, Vorarlberg for 2.0% and Vienna for 0.2%.

 previous year, the value of the forestry industry’s output declined

-Gross value added of the forestry industry increased in Lower
+Gross value added of the forestry industry also suffered the

 In addition to the Economic Accounts for Forestry (EAF) for Austria, the Regional Accounts for Forestry provide data on the economic situation in forestry at the level of the Länder (federal provinces).
 They highlight regional disparities, and provide data on the contribution made by the individual federal provinces to the total output value and value added of domestic forestry.